START-Hack/GOOGLE_STARTHACK23/README.md

 -	Is this solution backed properly by different data sources or does it only use hardcoded demo data?
 -	How generalized is this technical solution?
 Does it only work in certain demo cases?
 -	Are there fundamental issues preventing a real implementation?
 -	We fully understand the time constraints of the Hackathon.
 Prototypical code and lack of automated tests is acceptable.

+Usability

 ## <p align="center"> Point of Contact: </p>